miliarch/mcss-systemd/README.md

 ## Configure your first server instance

-Run the create_new_instance script as the `minecraft` user to create a new server instances.
+Run the create_new_instance script as the `minecraft` user to create a new server instance.
 This script requires that only 1 argument (the instance name) be passed.
 An example:
 ```
 $ sudo -u minecraft /opt/minecraft/create_new_instance server1
 ```